Skip to main content

 PlanAverage PriceCommon Features Included

-Standard$5-8 per employee per monthCore HR functions, employee self-service portal, leave management
+Standard$5-8 per employee per monthCore HR functions, time tracking, employee self-service HRIS portal, and leave management

-Advanced$8-12 per employee per monthStandard features plus performance management, recruitment tools
+Advanced$8-12 per employee per monthStandard features plus performance management, and recruitment tools

 If cost is your biggest factor, this article digs into the costs of HR software and how you can decide what's best for your company.